DiamondLightSource/cothread/docs/cothread.rst

     This is always a suspension point.

 :func:`catools.caput`
-    This routine will normally cause the caller to suspend.
-To avoid suspension, only put to one PV, use ``wait=False``, and ensure that the channel is already connected -- this will be the case if it has already been successfully used in any :mod:`catools` method.
+    This routine may cause the caller to suspend.
+To avoid suspension, put to only one PV, use ``wait=False`` (the default), and ensure that the channel is already connected -- this will be the case if it has already been successfully used in any :mod:`catools` method.
+To ensure suspension use ``wait=True``.

 The :mod:`cothread.cosocket` module makes most socket operations into suspension points when the corresponding socket operation is not yet ready.